bkw777/NODE_DATAPAC/README.md

 here  is a more flexible and generic bootstrapper for any .CO file up to 2038 bytes.
 * Reads the filename and start/length/exec values from the file itself
 * Works on any .CO file that fits in 2 blocks
-* Works on both Model 100 and 200
+* Works without changes on both Model 100 and 200
 ```
 1 CLEAR32,59000:CLS:P=131:OUT129,2
 2 FORA=0TO9:F$=F$+CHR$(INP(P)):NEXT